publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch78/m__us_usc_t22_s7105.md

             (B) __Requirement to expand benefits and services__

+                (i) __In general__

                     Subject to subparagraph (C) and, in the case of nonentitlement programs, to the availability of appropriations, the Secretary of Health and Human Services, the Secretary of Labor, the Board of Directors of the Legal Services Corporation, and the heads of other Federal agencies shall expand benefits and services to victims of severe forms of trafficking in persons in the United States, and aliens classified as a nonimmigrant under [section 1101(a)(15)(T)(ii) of title 8][/us/usc/t8/s1101/a/15/T/ii], without regard to the immigration status of such victims.
 In the case of nonentitlement programs funded by the Secretary of Health and Human Services, such benefits and services may include services to assist potential victims of trafficking in achieving certification and to assist minor dependent children of victims of severe forms of trafficking in persons or potential victims of trafficking.

+                (ii) __National human trafficking hotline__

+                    Beginning in fiscal year 2017, and in each fiscal year thereafter, of amounts made available for grants under paragraph (2), the Secretary of Health and Human Services shall make grants for a national communication system to assist victims of severe forms of trafficking in persons in communicating with service providers.
+The Secretary shall give priority to grant applicants that have experience in providing telephone services to victims of severe forms of trafficking in persons.

             (C) __Definition of victim of a severe form of trafficking in persons__